jeremyhilado/seir-224-project-2/readme.md

 - Must have Create, Read, Update, and Destroy functionality built throughout the app (i.e. You don't need full CRUD on every model, just full CRUD throughout your models where it makes sense).
+- You must have a test for each of your routes

 **Front-End Requirements:**